 I'm Mary McCann.
 We'd like to thank all who made a gift during the holidays!

 BirdNote gives you the sounds of birds every day, and you can get the sights as well when you follow us on Instagram, at BirdNote radio. / at BirdNoteRadio

 Call of the Violaceous Trogon provided by The Macaulay Library of Natural Sounds at the Cornell Lab of Ornithology, Ithaca, New York.
-Recorded by C.A.
+ML117055 recorded by C.A.
 Marantz.